JergusKacmar/web-worker-vanilla/README.md

 Calculation of n-th prime number in either main thread or web worker with vanilla javascript.

+You can check running app deployed with github pages [here](https://jerguskacmar.github.io/web-worker-vanilla/).

 # Run the project

 Requirements